 2. Flexible Science Section

 One of the biggest changes is that the science section will now be optional for most testers.
-If you're aiming for a STEM degree or plan to enroll in science courses in college, you'll want to consider including science for a more robust score profile.
+If you are aiming for a STEM degree, you will want to consider including science for a more robust score profile.
 Students who skip it will still get a composite score based on English, math, and reading.

 3. Revised Composite Score

-Previously, your ACT Composite was calculated across four sections (English, math, reading, and science).
-Beginning in April 2025 for online tests—and September 2025 for paper tests—the Composite score will only factor in English, math, and reading.
+Beginning in April 2025 for online tests and September 2025 for paper tests, the Composite score will only factor in English, math, and reading.
 Science results (when taken) will still appear separately and will continue to be valuable for college admissions and scholarships, especially in STEM fields.

 4. More Time per Question

-With the total number of questions reduced, you'll have slightly more time to think through each one.
+With the total number of questions reduced, you will have slightly more time to think through each one.
 This can lower stress levels and help you focus on providing the best possible answer for every prompt.

 5. Four Answer Choices in Math

-Another notable tweak is in the mathematics section, where you'll now encounter four answer choices instead of five.
+The mathematics section now has four answer choices instead of five.
 This update can help you work through problems more efficiently and potentially improve your chances of identifying the correct response.

 6. No Fifth Test (Field Test Section)

-Starting April 2025 for online testers, you won't see the additional "Test 5" section that was used for field-testing questions.
-This means less overall time spent testing, which is always a plus.
+Starting April 2025 for online testers, you will not see the additional "Test 5" section that was used for field-testing questions.
+This means less overall time spent testing.

 What Remains the Same